-Project / Issue Name Support / Oppose/ Request/ Concern Comment Project Selection in the 495/MetroWest Region Organization: 495/ MetroWest Partnership Support Supports inclusion of 26 projects within the 495/MetroWest region in the FFYs 2020-24 TIP.
-Expresses particular support for the slip ramp construction and associated intersection improvements at I-495 and Route IA (Wrentham) and MWRTA funding, both of which address 495/MetroWest Partnership- defined "transportation nightmares."
-Expresses appreciation for the addition of projects in Ashland, Framingham, Littleton, Marlborough, Milford, and Stow, as well as accelerating the Intersection Improvements on Route 2A at Willow Road and Bruce Street (Littleton & Ayer) and the Rehabilitation and Related Work on Route I26 (Bellingham).Add additional support for three projects which are partially outside of the Boston Region.
-Requests that the MPO consider 10 projects within the 495/ MetroWest region for TIP, highlighting three projects.
-Ramp Construction and Relocation, I-495 at Route 126 (Bellingham) would address at top crash location while unlocking over one hundred acres of industrially zoned land.
-Route 27 over Route 9 Interchange Improvements (Natick) would address a critical artery for commuting traffic with implication for Route 9 congestion.
-Intersection Improvements at Route 126/135/ MBTA and CSX Railroad (Framingham) would address safety, congestion, and broader implications on a regional level.
-Requests that the MPO provide any needed technical assistance to the City of Framingham.
-Interstate Maintenance & Related Work on I-495 (Foxborough, Plainville,Wrentham) Organization: 495/ MetroWest Partnership Concern Expresses concern about the removal of the Interstate Maintenance & Related Work on I-495 from the TIP, which was previously programmed in FFY 2022.
-Geographic Distribution of Funding Organization: 495/ MetroWest Partnership Request Requests that the MAGIC, MetroWest, SWAP, and TRIC subregions receive more than 26 percent of target funding, given that they represent 42 percent of federal-aid roadway miles.
-The Inner Core has greater resources and staffing than other subregions, as well as greater access to transit options.
-Adds that many residents in the 495/MetroWest region use the highway and transit systems to travel to jobs in the Inner Core.
-Currently program med projects (FFYs 201 9-23) Bruce Freeman Rail Trail (Phase 2B) Acton resident: Paul Malchodi Request Requests addition of a down ramp on the south/west side of the south overpass ramp to the design of the Bruce Freeman Rail Trail (Phase 2B).
-This ramp would lead to the Route 2 right-of- way, and a short pedestrian path could connect the ramp to School Street and nearby soccer fields.
-The ramp would provide access to the soccer fields and would provide the best safe connection to the Assabet River Rail Trail.
+Project/Issue Name Support/ Oppose/ Request/ Concern Comment Response Project Selection in the 495/ MetroWest Region Organization: 495/MetroWest Partnership Support Supports inclusion of 26 projects within the 495/MetroWest region in the FFYs 2020-24 TIP.
+Expresses particular support for the slip ramp construction and associated intersection improvements at I-495 and Route IA (Wrentham) and MWRTA funding, both of which address 495/MetroWest Partnership-defined "transportation nightmares."
+Expresses appreciation for the addition of projects in Ashland, Framingham, Littleton, Marlborough, Milford, and Stow, as well as accelerating the Intersection Improvements on Route 2A at Willow Road and Bruce Street (Littleton and Ayer) and the Rehabilitation and Related Work on Route 126 (Bellingham).
+Adds additional support for three projects that are partially outside of the Boston Region.
+Requests that the MPO consider 10 projects within the 495/MetroWest region for TIP funding, highlighting three projects.
+Ramp Construction and Relocation, I-495 at Route 126 (Bellingham) would address a top crash location while unlocking more than 100 acres of industrially zoned land.
+Route 27 over Route 9 Interchange Improvements (Natick) would address a critical artery for commuting traffic with implications for Route 9 congestion.
+Intersection Improvements at Route 126/135/MBTA and CSX Railroad (Framingham) would address safety and congestion and have broader implications on a regional level.
+Requests that the MPO provide any needed technical assistance to the City of Framingham for this project.
+The MPO appreciates the support of these projects by the 495/MetroWest Partnership and will work to ensure these projects remain in the TIP on their current schedules and at their current costs.
+The Ramp Construction and Relocation, I-495 at Route 126 project in Bellingham is not currently in consideration for TIP funding and is not programmed in the MPO's LRTP.
+If this project is a municipal priority, however, the MPO could consider this project for funding in future TIP cycles.
+The Route 27 over Route 9 project in Natick remains in consideration for TIP funding and will be considered for programming during the FFYs 2021-25 TIP cycle.
+The Route 126/135/MBTA and CSX Railroad project in Framingham remains in the MPO's LRTP and is anticipated to be considered for TIP funding in the 2030-34 time band.